youzarsiph/snippets/README.md

-# snippets-web
+# snippets

-Create beautiful images of your code.
+Create beautiful images of your code snippets.